 Enchanted Tea Room

-The Enchanted Tea Room in Leamington Spa, Warwickshire has various events taking place in October.
+The Enchanted Tea Room in Leamington Spa, Warwickshire has various events taking place in October and November.
 Enjoy afternoon tea with your favourite characters, whether spooky or not so spooky!
 Bookings include homemade sandwiches, cakes and scones as well as a meet and greet with your chosen characters.
 Themed events during October half term include:

 - Hocus Pocus